-If you’re struggling to cover the cost of a funeral, there are options for financial help available.
-The first step is to explore whether the person who has died had any money or funding which might help to cover the cost of the funeral.
+If you’re struggling to cover the cost of a funeral, there are options for help when making funeral payments.
+The first step is to explore whether the person who has passed had any money or funding which might help to cover the cost of funeral payments.

 If you’ve explored all of the options and cannot cover the costs of the funeral from the estate or other insurance policy, there are ways to get help:

 Also known as a Funeral Expenses Payment, the funeral payment scheme will help to pay for the cost of a funeral if you fit certain criteria and are on certain benefits.